microsoft/TypeScript-wiki/Using-the-Salsa-Preview-in-Dev15.md

 ### Mixing JavaScript and TypeScript source
 With the above configuration file in place, TypeScript and JavaScript files may be used in the same compilation.
-For example, existing JavaScript code using the CommonJS module format, may be imported and consumed by TypeScript code using ECMAScript2015 module syntax.
+For example, existing JavaScript code using the CommonJS module format, may be imported and consumed by TypeScript code using the ECMAScript 2015 module syntax.
 Conversely, TypeScript code written to provide a well-defined API contract for a service, may be referenced by JavaScript code that is written to call that service, thus providing rich intellisense at design time.

 ### JSX and React support
-TODO: Example showing JSX support and the ability to preserve or compile the JSX syntax.
+TODO: Example

 ## Known issues
+TODO:
- - MSBuild skips compilation if no .ts files are present and modified in a project
+ - MSBuild skipping if no .ts files
+ - Need to set `allowJs` for mixed mode
+ - Need to set `outDir` to avoid errors compiling .js files